fabriguespe/ronibot/readme.md

 !roni ACCOUNT
 ```

-- Review all accounts for missing SLP
+- Reviews all accounts for missing or forgoten SLP

 ```
-!cron flushall \n\n"
+!cron flushall"
 ```